Tippapura

 Tippapura also spelled as Thippapura, is a village in the Mundargi taluk of Gadag district in the Indian state of Karnataka.
 Tippapura is located south to district headquarters Gadag and Taluka headquarters Mundargi.

-Importance

-Tippapura is famous for the ancient Tippapura Fort located in the village.

 Climate

 The climate here is considered to be a local steppe climate.
 In Tippapura, there is little rainfall throughout the year.
 The climate here is classified as BSh by the Köppen-Geiger system.
 The average annual temperature is 25.6 °C in Tippapura.
 Precipitation here averages 496 mm.